asokero/rocking-giraffe/README.md

 (Length: 230 mm, diameter: 25 mm)

-The handle was made from a piece of pole (diameter 25mm) sanded to fit the handle hole on the main body.
+The handle was made from a piece of a pole (diameter 25mm) sanded to fit the handle hole on the main body and secured with some glue.

 <img src="https://github.com/asokero/rocking-giraffe/raw/master/img/handlebar.jpg" width="400">